C01-Project-LADA/ladaland/doc/sprint2/RPM.md

 - **Basic Social Media Functionalities:**
   As an existing user, I would like to create, share, and delete travel posts, as well as like and dislike other users' posts, so that I can share my trip details as well as get insights from other users' trips.

-- **Introduce Earning Points For Interacting With the App:**
-  Аs an existing user, I would like to earn points for each post I make about my travel experience and how many likes my posts get, so that I can level up and feel motivated to share my experiences with others in an interesting format.

 - **Logout Functionality:**
   As a logged in user, I would like to be able to log out of my account, so that I can login with another account and/or not worry that someone will use my account without me knowing.